obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 | Waveforms            | MiniSEED                       |
 +----------------------+--------------------------------+

-To connect to a real time SeedLink server, use the :mod:`obspy.seedlink` module.
+To connect to a real time SeedLink server, use the :mod:`obspy.clients.seedlink` module.
 Also see the :ref:`ObsPy Tutorial <seedlink-tutorial>` for a more detailed introduction.

 ---------------
 Syngine Service